buhrmi/query-store/README.md

 ### Integrate with routers

-If you use a router that has its own handling of query parameters (eg Sapper's `$page.query`), you can sync them up like this:
+If you use a router that has its own navigation handling (eg Sapper), you can sync the router's query params to the query store like this:

 ```html
 <script>